adunning/future-of-the-book/schedule.md

 ## 10. Tuesday, 20 March

 - Local books: Libraries as repositories of intellectual property and cultural heritage property
-- Lab: Web accessibility and e-books
+- Lab: Automating production with Make

 ### Read